EasyJet: Marketing

 EasyJet's early marketing slogan was "making flying as affordable as a pair of jeans".
 It urged travellers to cut out the travel agent.
 Its original advertising consisted of little more than the airline's telephone booking number painted in bright orange on the side of its aircraft.
-The specific colour that EasyJet uses closely resembles that of the telecommunications corporation Orange and was a subject of dispute between the two companies in 2004 when easyGroup launched a mobile phone subsidiary, easyMobile.
+The specific colour that EasyJet uses closely resembles that of the telecommunications corporation Orange and was a subject of dispute between the two companies in 2004 when EasyGroup launched a mobile phone subsidiary, easyMobile.

 The Airline TV series created by LWT and filmed between 1999 and 2007 made EasyJet a household name in the United Kingdom.
 The series, while not always portraying the airline in a positive light, did much to promote it during this time.
 The airline has used a number of slogans since its establishment, including "The Web's Favourite Airline", "Come on, let's fly" and "To Fly, To Save" (a parody of British Airways' slogan "To Fly, To Serve").
 This was then followed by "[....] by easyJet", with "Europe by easyJet" and "business by easyJet" being the most widely used.
-It currently uses the slogan "This is Generation easyJet".
+In 1996, they used the slogan "This is Generation easyJet".
+Whilst in 2025, they used "Get Out There"; accompanied by the Adriano Celentano track, "Prisencolinensinainciusol".

 Environment

 In June 2007, EasyJet announced plans for the construction of its airliner, dubbed EcoJet.
 It was claimed to possess improved fuel efficiency over contemporary airliners.
 To achieve this, the EcoJet was described as using propfan engines, as well as being constructed with extensive use of carbon fibre composite material.
 At the time of the announcement, it was stated that the first flight was scheduled to occur sometime during 2015.
 Speaking at the time, EasyJet chief executive Andy Harrison commented that: "We have not developed a new concept.
 We have taken ideas from Boeing, Airbus and the engine manufacturers and put them together."
 Harrison claimed that the EcoJet, combined with other improvements in the industry, would enable a 50% reduction in greenhouse gas emissions within eight years.
 However, there have been few announcements on the project since then.
+EasyJet then campaigned for the UK to replace air passenger duty (APD) with a new tax that would vary depending on distance travelled and aircraft type.